ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 This tool was created to solve a couple of issues me and my team faced at a couple of projects.
 Relevant issues of our use cases were:

 1. We must use .NET MVC
-1. Our "web logic" is separated into its own layer (database, business logic, etc outside)
+1. Our web logic is separated into its own layer (database, business logic, etc outside)
 1. We wanted a more _explicit_ way of defining our web layer

-If you take a look at the routing definition of the Visual Studio template used when creating a .NET MVC app:
+If you take a look at the routing definition of a regular template used when creating a .NET MVC app:

 ```
 app.UseMvc(routes =>